nim-lang/website/jekyll/_posts/2017-05-25-faster-command-line-tools-in-nim.md

 PEAK MEM: 0.9Mb
 ```

 In repeated runs, Python is clearly the loser.
-At its peak, it uses 6 times as much memory as the Nim implementation and is around 11 times slower to run that the Nim implementation.
+At its peak, it uses 6 times as much memory as the Nim implementation and is around 11 times slower to run than the Nim implementation.

 This test also shows the gulf between the DMD and LDC compilers.
 The same code compiled with the DMD compiler takes a whole 1 second longer to execute than it does when compiled with LDC, though it does use 0.1Mb less memory at its peak.